Key Takeaways

 The San Antonio Catch

-iBuyers charge 5-13% in service fees — often higher than a traditional agent's commission.
-On the San Antonio median of $282,000, that is $14,100-$36,660 deducted from your proceeds.
+iBuyers charge 5-13% in service fees, often higher than a traditional agent's commission.
+On the San Antonio median of $260,000 (Redfin, March 2026), that is $13,000-$33,800 deducted from your proceeds.
 After fees and repair adjustments, sellers typically net 87-91% of resale value.

 The bigger issue for San Antonio sellers: iBuyers are extremely selective.
-They will not buy older homes in historic districts like King William, Monte Vista, Lavaca, or Dignowity Hill — neighborhoods that define much of inner-city San Antonio.
+They will not buy older homes in historic districts like King William, Monte Vista, Lavaca, or Dignowity Hill (neighborhoods that define much of inner-city San Antonio).
 Homes with foundation issues (common on SA's expansive clay soils), significant deferred maintenance, or unusual layouts are also disqualified.

 - Best for: Newer San Antonio homes in good condition, built after 1990, in suburban subdivisions